Spanish Language

 Nearly All Adjectives Can Function as Other Part of Speech

-In Spanish, almost any descriptive adjective (and a few others) can be used to function as a noun.
+In Spanish, almost any descriptive adjective (and a few others) can be used to function as a noun by preceding it with a definite article such as el or las.

 Typically, adjectives made into nouns are the equivalent of the English "____ one" or "____ person" as in the following examples: